FIX: CD ROM Missing in Windows 10/11

 4. Restart your computer to reinstall ATA/ ATAPI drivers.

-These are a few options you can use to fix your CD ROM detecting issues.
+You can use these options to fix your CD ROM-detecting issues.
 If you have any questions on this subject, let us know in the comments below.
 Which of the solutions listed above help you fix the problem?